 The Framework for Practice tools can be adapted to help engage carers and the carer household.
 Some tools are listed in the following paragraphs, along with a description of how and when you may find them beneficial.

-The Safety House
+The Safety House Tool

-This particular tool may be helpful to complete with the carer’s own children, when they may be feeling unsafe or unsettled in their home when a child in care begins their placement.
+This particular tool may be helpful to complete with the carer’s own children, when they may be feeling unsafe or unsettled in their home when a child in care begins their care arrangement.
 It may help them work out what they need to feel safe in their own home while children in care are staying with them.
 This could be an empowering process for the carers’ children to complete as they will feel heard and valued and have contributed to their family’s decision-making processes.

-The Three Houses
+The Three Houses Tool

 The children don’t have to use houses as a basis of this tool, and it could be any symbol or drawing that will help them connect, such as a teddy bear, a fairy or a favourite television or movie character.